MaZderMind/osm-history-renderer/README.md

 Currently I'm thinking of some ways to improve memory usage.
 I don't think the version is really needed so we may save 4 bytes per node.
 Lat/Lon is stored as double which could be shrinked using a fixed-length storage and varints.
 I'm thinking about using protobuffers or sqlite as node-stores but some benchmarks would be needed.
 If you have another idea, don't hesitate to drop me an email.

 ## Documentation
 I'm not someone who doesn't like to write documentation - I just don't like to write it twice.
-So once the code runs smoothly and is cleaned up, I'll update ans rewrite the documentation.
+So once the code runs smoothly and is cleaned up, I'll update and rewrite the documentation.
 If you're stuck while playing around in this early stage, please just drop me a mail and I'll help you out.

 ## Contact
 If you have any questions just ask at osm@mazdermind.de or via the Github messaging system.